herrevilkitten/holiday-in-ten-towns/Session_19.md

 	* RJ moved a bit and then was unable to bolt the hulk.
 	* Sheelah is just bad at archery and should retire.
 She then moved out of LOS.
 	* The badger got confused and just started lashing out.
-	* Midnight's willpower resisted the the eyes of the umber hulk. s
+	* Midnight's willpower resisted the the eyes of the umber hulk.
+She moved closer and cast _poison spray_ on it.
+That just made it angry.
+	*
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTI0NTg1MjQxOSwtMTAxNzc5NDY1Myw2MD
-EyODcyMCw5NDczMTY5MjIsLTQ0NjkxMjU5NCw5Njk3MTIzNiwt
-NDM5NTQ2NjM1XX0=
+eyJoaXN0b3J5IjpbLTE2OTIyODk1MTAsLTEwMTc3OTQ2NTMsNj
+AxMjg3MjAsOTQ3MzE2OTIyLC00NDY5MTI1OTQsOTY5NzEyMzYs
+LTQzOTU0NjYzNV19
 -->